RCCL Inside Passage with Tracy Arm Fjord

 Amidst a backdrop of glassy water and mountainous shores, passengers spend their first full day of the voyage at sea.

+Spend the early morning hours absorbing the majesty of the Tracy Arm and Sawyer Glacier before heading out on a busy afternoon in Juneau.
 If whale watching is a must, then Juneau is the place to do it.
-Numerous day excursions visit the busy whale feeding grounds outside the town in Stephens Passage, often combining a boat tour with a separate trek to Mendenhall Glacier.
+Numerous afternoon excursions visit the busy whale feeding grounds outside the town in Stephens Passage, often combining a boat tour with a separate trek to Mendenhall Glacier.

 Remaining on board until final disembarkation, passengers are treated to up-close views of one of southeast Alaska's stunning tidewater glaciers.
 With luck, it'll put on an exciting show as huge hunks of ice calve off its face with thrilling splashes, cracks, and crashes.